MariamOdus/ml-challenge/README.md

-# 14 Days of ML: Machine Learning Algorithms Challenge
+# ML: Machine Learning Algorithms Challenge

 ## Overview
 This project works as a complete machine learning journey using different data, exploring and evaluating 13 different machine learning algorithms.
 The goal is to understand how a wide range of models — from simple approaches like linear regression to more advanced methods such as neural networks — can be applied to extract insights from data.